BishalKrChanda/reddit-instagram-python-bot/README.md

 >"follow @icodestuff.io for more content like this"

 ##### Hashtags.txt
 This file provides hashtags on each Instagram post.
-You can leave it empty, however using it will drastically increase your engagement Checkout caption.txt.example
+You can leave it empty, however using it will drastically increase your engagement
+>.
+.
+.
+#example #example #example #example

 ##### Credentials.json
 This file required as it allows the user to login to both Reddit and Instagram programmatically.
 The file also has a user-agent field with the default _icodestuff.io/bot_ which you can change anything to you want.
 The file also contains the subreddit url where your content derives from.
 To generate a subreddit url just follow the example in the credentials.json.example